BloomTech-Labs/mission-control-fe/README.md

 #### Jest

 -    Embedded directly into Create React App, Jest provides all the tools one needs to run FE unit AND integration tests.
 Jest can be thought of as the lens through which an application's tests are viewed and ran.
-It is a stable base for other testing libraries to build off of.🐒
+It is a stable base for other testing libraries to build off of.

 #### React Testing Library